 This means you cannot buy a rental vacation property in Hawaii and then stay there during certain times of the year.
 Nor can you buy a condo near your child’s college and rent it out to him or her.
 Investments can not benefit you or your family members directly.
 Therefore, it is advisable to familiarize yourself with the IRS rules and regulations in regard to prohibited transactions before investing your IRA.
 This is why a good custodian is important.
 My custodian asks me all the right questions before I invest and tells me if I am getting too close to any line the IRS has drawn.
 I want all my investments to be legal so I can sleep at night.
 I’m sure you do, too.

 4. Consider Your Endlessness Investment Possibilities: A self-directed IRA unlocks a world of investment possibilities that are way beyond stocks and bonds.
 There are so many interesting opportunities.
 Just be sure to check the list because the IRS is very precise about what you can and cannot invest in.
 You can invest in everything from raw land to private placements to Bitcoin and hold it in your self-directed IRA.

 5. Pick your investment carefully: This leads to picking your investment(s) wisely.
 It is your responsibility to choose your investment and to conduct any due diligence yourself.
 The duty of an IRA custodian is to guarantee the asset is qualified to be held in an IRA, not to decide whether or not it is a good investment.
 Your investments are your decisions only.
-A self-directed IRA custodian can not offer any investment, tax or legal advice.
-Before you open your self-directed IRA, invest your time into researching which investments you are comfortable with and in which asset classes.
+A self-directed IRA custodian can not offer any investment, tax, or legal advice.
+Before you open your self-directed IRA, invest your time in researching which investments you are comfortable with and in which asset classes.
 Take 10 minutes a day to read and research your investments and you’ll become an expert in that investment within a year’s time.
-Only invest in what you know.
+Only invest in what you know, advice from Warren Buffett.

 © The Prosperity Process, LLC